Applying for Aid

 - Number of family members in college and actual cost at each undergraduate institution

-- Total Cost of Attendance – EFC = Aid Eligibility
+- Total Cost of Attendance – Family Contribution = Aid Eligibility

 - At Colby, eligibility for financial aid is based solely on relative financial strength; merit scholarships (based on academic achievement, athletic or other talents) are not available from the College.